carlagesa/Quizwebsite/README.md

 * HTML - which was used to develop the structure off the pages.
 * CSS - which was used to style the User Interface.
+* JavaScript - was used to put interactivity and functionality of the questions on the page.

 ## Bugs and Issues

-<p>Have a bug or issue?
-Open a new issue here on Github</p>
+Have a bug or issue?
+Open a new issue here on Github

 ## License

-</p>The contents of this repository are free , you can republish.
+The contents of this repository are free , you can republish.
-That's it use it however you please just attribute me.Thank you!</p>
+That's it use it however you please just attribute me.Thank you!